Superfine Sugar & Powdered Sugar

-Superfine Sugar (also known as caster sugar) can sometimes be hard to find at regular grocery stores.
-Superfine sugar is simply white sugar ground down to about five times smaller than its original size, giving it a lighter, finer texture than regular sugar.
-I often use in almost all my cupcakes, cakes, and meringues.
-Where I live, it’s not readily available, so I’ve made it myself for years using a blender—it only takes about 10 seconds to create a fine, superfine sugar at home.
+Superfine sugar (also known as caster sugar) can sometimes be hard to find at regular grocery stores.
+It’s simply granulated sugar that has been ground to about five times finer than its original size, giving it a lighter texture that dissolves more easily.
+I use it in almost all my cupcakes, cakes, and meringues because it blends seamlessly into batters and whips up beautifully in meringue-based recipes.

 Before you start